dysartcoal/DataPipeline_AirflowSparkEMR/README.md

  1. **Initial familiarisation with the i94 data.**  A small amount of data was explored locally in a Jupyter Notebook to get an understanding of the fields in the i94 data set, their types and any missing data in that small set.

- 2. **Creation of lookup data sets.** the SAS description file was used to create lookup data sets for ports, first destination state and countries of citizenship and residency.
-Some basic regular expression matching was used in python in a Jupyter Notebook to separate out the state and the port name to enable future joining against city and state data.
-At this stage of the data exploration these new lookup tables were joined with the i94 data again to enable familiarisation with the data set.
+ 2. **Creation of lookup data sets.** The SAS description file was used to create lookup data sets for ports, first destination state and countries of citizenship and residency.
+For the port codes, some basic regular expression matching was used in python in a Jupyter Notebook to separate out the state and the port name to enable future joining against city and state data.
+At this stage of the data exploration these new lookup tables were joined with the i94 data for further review.

  3. **Decide on target platform.**  Taking into account the initial familiarity with the primary data set, the chosen imagined scenario, the technologies that had been covered in the course and the cost implications of various choices it was decided to pursue a solution using S3 for storage, Spark on EMR as the processing platform and Airflow running locally to orchestrate the data processing pipeline.
+The justification for platform choices is discussed more in [Platform Choices and Justification](#platform-choices-and-justification).

  3. **Exploration of the airports data set.**  The airports data set appeared useful since it provided latitude and longitude attributes for the airports and therefore fulfilled the requirement of providing geographical information about the ports in which foreign visitors were arriving in the US on flights.
 There were several problems in joining the i94 data set with the airport data set including:
     * There was no common key for the ports at which flights were arriving and the airports they represented.
-In only a small subset of cases, the port code matched the iata code for the airport.
+In only a small subset of cases did the port code match the iata code for the airport.
-    * Several of the US cities have multiple international airports: for example, George Bush Intercontinental, William P Hobby and Sugar Land Regional Airports in Houston, Texas all have customs facilities but the two ports in the i94 port data set in Houston are named as "HOUSTON, TX" and "HULL FIELD, SUGAR LAND ARPT, TX" so it would have been misleading to select, for example, the latitude and longitude of George Bush Intercontinental as the geographical location for arrivals at port code "HOU".
+    * Several of the US cities have multiple international airports: for example, George Bush Intercontinental, William P Hobby and Sugar Land Regional Airports in Houston, Texas all have customs facilities but the two ports in the i94 port data set in Houston are named as "HOUSTON, TX" and "HULL FIELD, SUGAR LAND ARPT, TX".
+It would have been misleading to select, for example, the latitude and longitude of George Bush Intercontinental as the geographical location for arrivals at port code "HOU".

  4. **Development of code to obtain airport code for flights.**  Some code was developed to obtain the origin and destination airport iata codes by scraping the flightview.com http response returned from repeated searches using the airline and flight number fields of the i94 data set.
 This was an interesting exercise but bore little fruit due to the fact that many of the flight numbers from 2016 were no longer used or had changed.
-There are historical flight data sets available at a cost which may have been useful for resolving the arrival locations of international visitors to the US by air however these data sets were not purchased.
+There are historical flight data sets available at a cost which may have been useful for resolving the precise arrival airport for international visitors to the US travelling by plane however these data sets were not purchased.

  5. **Enrichment of i94 port data set.**  The US cities and world cities data sets were downloaded from Simple Maps at  [https://simplemaps.com/data/us-cities](https://simplemaps.com/data/us-cities) and  [https://simplemaps.com/data/world-cities](https://simplemaps.com/data/world-cities) respectively.
 These data sets were joined against the lookup port dataset created earlier to provide, amongst other things, latitude and longitude attributes for the relevant US and world cities.
-However, many of the fields remained unmatched and these were then populated using a manual checking of various online sources including:
+However, many of the ports of entry remained unmatched and these were then populated with latitude, longitude, city etc using a manual checking of various online sources including:
     * Wikipedia - this provided several Port of Entry matches with their latitude and longitude
     * Google Maps - provided latitude and longitude for several more obscure land crossing points and clarified certain ambiguous names by their geography
     * acukwik.com - resolved some airport queries
     * Google Search - provided a good starting point for more challenging port names

-7. **Development of script to move SAS data to S3.** The Udacity work space is secure so, because of the choice of working with Amazon EMR as the processing platform, it was necessary to move the i94 data to S3.
+7. **Development of script to move SAS data to S3.** The Udacity work space did not appear to support direct access to the i94 data from outside of the Udacity system so, because of the choice of working with Amazon EMR as the processing platform, it was necessary to move the i94 data to S3.
 This was done in a python script by reading the data in chunks from the SAS source and transferring multiple CSV files for each month to S3.

 8. **Development of data model.**  A data model was developed conceptually then pyspark code was developed locally to create data warehouse tables on spark and write them to parquet format to implement the data model.

-9. **Development of Airflow dags** to:
+9. **Development of Airflow DAGs.**  Airflow DAGs were developed to orchestrate the data processing pipeline for the creation of the dimension and fact tables for the US Visitors data warehouse.
+The DAGs include steps to:
     * check data sources are in place
     * create an EMR cluster
     * add the relevant job steps to the EMR to: